NyanPanDev/NyanPanDev/README.md

 -->
 # こんにちわ!

-## "Gamers/Developers are the most opressed race in the world"
+## "Gamers/Developers are the most oppressed race in the world"

 ### Java expert, specializing in network services with a background in cloud native deployments
 <p>...but I'll never submit a line of Java code outside of work environments.</p>